moelzanaty3/react-redux-guide-with-zanaty/README.md

 implementation details.
 Since the DOM itself was already an abstraction, the virtual DOM is, in fact, an abstraction of an abstraction.

-The Virtual DOM reflects a tree in which each node is an HTML element.
+The [Virtual DOM](https://dev.to/koolkishan/what-is-virtual-dom-how-virtual-dom-works-what-is-reconciliation-what-is-diffing-algorithm-what-makes-react-so-fast-327a) reflects a tree in which each node is an HTML element.
 React is able to traverse and carry out operations on this Virtual DOM, saving our app from having "costly" activity on the actual DOM.

+In simple words, virtual DOM is just a copy of the original DOM kept in the memory and synced with the real DOM by libraries such as ReactDOM.
+This process is called Reconciliation.

+Virtual DOM has the same properties that of the Real DOM, but it lacks the power to directly change the content of the screen.

+Think of Virtual DOM as the blueprint of a machine, changes made to the blueprint doesn't reflects on the machine itself.

+So when there is a update in the virtual DOM, react compares the virtual DOM with a snapshot of the virtual DOM taken right before the update of the virtual DOM.

+With the help of this comparison React figures out which components in the UI needs to be updated.
+This process is called diffing.
+The algorithm that is used for the diffing process is called as the diffing algorithm.

+Once React knows which components has been updated, then it replaces the original DOM nodes with the updated DOM node.

 ![No alt text provided for this image](https://media-exp1.licdn.com/dms/image/C5612AQFbwsKzJw4v2A/article-inline_image-shrink_1000_1488/0/1565018330860?e=1622678400&v=beta&t=LrGecxs5TAlZyZnSwzPb7CZwLqzomp3-yuqGKT-o4kw)